 • Duration of the cooling period.

 • Indicate whether the offer will be subject to successful finance approval, and successful building + pest inspections.

 • Settlement duration – ie – how many weeks between exchange and the date the property becomes yours.

 Once you have the basics in place, the way to really amp up your offer is to use ‘special conditions’ to make your offer really stand out.
 This is where you can be very tailored – for example letting the seller take a coveted component of the property, or include an extra enticement such as covering their removalist costs.

 If you’ve been looking at property for even just a short while, you will know buying successfully is not as straight forward as it seems.
-If you want a streamlined, step by step process to buying property through direct offer, check out our ‘How to buy a property through direct offer’ course – click here for details.
+If you want a streamlined, step by step process to buying property through direct offer, check out our ‘How to buy a property through direct offer’ component of our popular Buyer Success Pack – click here for details.

 About the author